Recruiting policies and ethical guidelines

 Employers recruiting at the School of Information must adhere to the Equal Employment Opportunity guidelines and the National Association of Colleges and Employers Principles of Professional Conduct for Employment Professionals as well as the the University of Michigan Non-Discrimination Policy.

 All employers posting positions on our online system (iTrack), conducting on-campus interviews and engaging in other related recruitment activities will be asked to read and agree to our recruiting policy and ethical guidelines below.
 To participate in our on-campus program or to post job vacancies, employers must complete specific request forms and comply with these guidelines.
 Employers who fail to comply with the guidelines and policies may be excluded from future recruiting privileges at the University of Michigan School of Information.

 Code of Conduct and Privacy

-The University of Michigan School of Information Career Development Office CDO provides an online recruitment system, iTrack, for our students and alumni.
-Certain uses are inconsistent with this purpose including, but not limited to:
+The CDO provides an online recruitment system, iTrack, for employers to post jobs and internships to UMSI students and alumni.
+Certain uses are inconsistent with this purpose, including, but not limited to:

 - Activities that are illegal or fraudulent

 - Use that inaccurately implies endorsement, approval or sponsorship by the UMSI Career Development Office

 - Activities that violate other users privacy, such as granting access to the system or distributing information obtained from these services

 - Hate speech, harassment or pornography